AI Chatbots for Websites – Oops! 7 Mistakes to Avoid

 The key takeaway here is that when it comes to chatbot design, routing to a human agent for inbound marketing needs is a must-have functionality that can boost customer satisfaction and your bottom line.

-It’s easy to get carried away with the potential of your chatbot and the power of automation.
+It’s easy to get carried away with the potential of your one-on-one chatbot and the power of automation.
 Like all tech tools your business takes on, a chatbot initiative can soon suffer from mission creep where you lose sight of why you are implementing it in the first place.
-There are many shiny things to distract you, so before you get started, keep these questions in mind:
+There are many shiny things to distract you (like collecting customer information), so before you get started, keep these questions in mind:

 - What is the problem that the users are struggling with?